 Questions about scopes?
 Contact support.

 You can make your access tokens more secure by adding URL restrictions from the account dashboard tokens page or with the Tokens API.
-When you add URL restrictions to a token, that token will only work for requests that originate from the URLs you specify.
+When you add URL restrictions to a token, that token will only work for requests to billable Mapbox services that originate from the URLs you specify.
 Requests from unauthorized URLs will return status code

 Tokens without restrictions will work for requests originating from any URL.